Layr-Labs/hourglass-monorepo/hourglass-operator/docs/operator/api-reference.md

 ## Validation Rules

-### HourglassExecutor Validation

-- `image` must be a valid container image reference
-- `replicas` must be >= 1 if specified
-- `config.aggregatorEndpoint` must be a valid endpoint
-- `config.chains` must contain at least one chain
-- Each chain must have a unique `name`
-- `config.performerMode` must be "docker" or "kubernetes"

 ### Performer Validation

-- `avsAddress` must be a valid Ethereum address format
+- `avsAddress` must be a valid Ethereum address format (0x followed by 40 hex characters)
 - `image` must be a valid container image reference
 - `config.grpcPort` must be in range 1-65535
 - `hardwareRequirements.gpuCount` must be >= 0